faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Tactics_lecture.md

   | sort    : Level → Expr                            -- Sort
   | const   : Name → List Level → Expr                -- constants
   | app     : Expr → Expr → Expr                      -- application
-  | lam     : Name → Expr → Expr → BinderInfo → Expr  -- lambda abstraction
+  | lam     : Name → Expr → Expr → BinderInfo → Expr  -- lambda
-  | forallE : Name → Expr → Expr → BinderInfo → Expr  -- (dependent) arrow
+  | forallE : Name → Expr → Expr → BinderInfo → Expr  -- depnd't arrows
   | letE    : Name → Expr → Expr → Expr → Bool → Expr -- let expressions
   -- less essential constructors:
   | lit     : Literal → Expr                          -- literals
   | mdata   : MData → Expr → Expr                     -- metadata
   | proj    : Name → Nat → Expr → Expr                -- projection
 ```
-All constructors above constructs things whose meaning shuold be pretty clear, except potentially for free and meta variables (`lit`, `mdata` and `proj` can be forgotten for now).
+All constructors above construct things whose meaning should be pretty clear, except potentially for free and meta variables (`lit`, `mdata` and `proj` can be forgotten for now): we'll inspect those later.

 `⌘`

 +++ Variables

 Free- and Metavariables play a special role.

+### Free variables
+Free variables are the "usual ones", like the variable `x` in `x + 2`.
+They do not even to actually be typed, they've simply got an identifier `FVarId`.

+`⌘`

+### Metavariables

 To quote Lean's documentation,
 ```
 Metavariables are used to represent "holes" in expressions, and goals in the tactic framework.
 Metavariable declarations are stored in the MetavarContext.
 Metavariables are used during elaboration, and are not allowed in the kernel, or in the code generator.
 ```
-Each metavariable has a unique name, say `m`, usually rendered them `?m`, and a target type `T` which is *explicit*.
-They come with a local context containing hypotheses (the `Γ` such that `Γ ⊢ ?m : T` is well-typed).
+Each metavariable has a unique name, usually rendered as `?m` or `?m_197`, and a target type `T` which is *explicit*.
+It comes with a local context containing hypotheses (the `Γ` such that `Γ ⊢ ?m : T` is well-typed).

 Both "holes" to be filled by type-inference and, most importantly, **goals** are represented by metavariables.
-To close a goal, we must provide an expression `e` of the target type: internally, closing a goal corresponds to assigning the value `e` to the metavariable; we write `?m := e` for this assignment.
+To close a goal, we must provide an expression `e` of the target type `T`: internally, closing a goal corresponds to assigning the value `e` to the metavariable; we write `?m := e` for this assignment.

 To "play" with metavariables we need our code to be *elaborated* somewhere, so what typically happens is that we `def`ine some code (possibly acting on metavariables, that do not exist at the moment of our writing) and then we declare some `elab`oration procedure where we see this code in action.